SystemsApproach/private5g/software/start.rst

 .. admonition:: Troubleshooting Hint

   If ``summary.log`` reports ``UEs Passed: 0 , UEs Failed: 5`` then it
-  is likely the case that SD-Core did not come up cleanly.
+  may be the case that SD-Core did not come up cleanly.
 Type ``make aether-resetcore``, and after verifying all pods are running with ``kubectl``, run gNBsim again.

+  Another possibility is that you have multiple SD-Cores running in the same broadcast domain.
+This causes ARP to behave in unexpected ways, which interferes with OnRamp's ability to establish a route to the UPF pod.

 If you are interested in the config file that controls the test, including the option of enabling other profiles, take a look at